Close

 (She/Her/Hers/Ella)

 Hey y'all!
 I'm Karla Chaj-Perez (she/her).
-I'm a second year majoring in criminal justice with a minor in theatre.
-I am very passionate about music and the arts!
-My involvements outside of the LRC include playing guitar/singing in a mariachi, M.E.Ch.A. and dancing ballet folklorico.
-Other hobbies also include going to the gym, watching anime, swimming, and exploring new restaurants.
+I'm a thrid year majoring in criminal justice with a minor in theatre.
+I was born and raised in West LA where I was able to grow surrounded by my Guatemalan-American community.
+I carry my culture with me proudly and I try to visit Guatemala whenever I can.
+My involvements outside of the LRC include being a part of M.E.Ch.A.
+(Movimiento Estudiantil Chicanx de Atzlan) and dancing with Ballet Folklorico Xoxhipilli de SDSU.
+I am very passionate about music and the arts.
+I like making time in my week to play guitar and enjoy going to the gym, watching anime, listening to music and exploring new restaurants.
 Working at the LRC, I am happy to be apart of a team that celebrates Latine culture and that works endlessly to provide a safe space for students of all backgrounds.
 Hope you stop by! <3

 (She/Her/Hers/Ella)